 However, what I didn’t expect was the continued silence.
 I was expecting maybe 5 days to go past and then another established journalist or writer to join the discussion and really continue the conversation.
 It’s the kind of conversation that requires deft hands to cover it because there are complicating factors that have us white women clutching their pearls over this and it’d be great to see someone tackle these issues and still stand up and agree that this is a problem that we need to take responsibility for and check our behaviour on.
 I’m not saying white women are the only ones who do this, but I am saying we do have a problem with it.

 One of the major issues I heard whispered about was, isn’t that what MRA say about women?
 Aren’t we fighting them and saying that they’re wrong to say that?
 And it’s true MRA do say something similar.
 They do say women use their tears as weapons.
 They say that women overreact to being abused and use tears to garner sympathy for their abuse.
 Let’s be clear, if you hit, slap, push, scream at or threaten a woman, their tears are a valid response and not a dirty trick.
-However, that’s not at all what Ruby Hamad’s article was about.
-It was more about wronging someone and then when you’re called out for your bad behaviour resorting to tears and finger pointing.
-You know, like a man who beats his wife and then cries when called out on it that it was her fault because she nagged him.
-Claiming that being called out is abuse and that the person you wronged is actually worse than you for daring to point it out and they should have done it in some other way are the tears being questioned.
-That’s what it’s about.
-Not saying if a white woman gets punched in the face that she can’t cry, but that to wrong someone and then use those tears as a shield is manifestly uncool.
+However, that’s noy what Ruby Hamad’s article was about.
+It was about wronging someone and then when you’re called out for your bad behaviour resorting to tears and finger pointing to shift blame.
+You know, like a man who beats his wife and then crie that it was her fault because she nagged him.
+The tears being questioned are those used to silence people who have checked you on bad behaviour.
+It’s the tears used to claim a person calling you out is abusive, and that the person you wronged is actually worse than you for daring to point out your poor behaviour and they should have done it in some other way and there for you don’t have to list.
+Hamad’s a trick was not saying that if a white woman gets punched in the face she can’t cry, but that to wrong someone and then use those tears as a shield is manifestly uncool.

 And quite frankly, we know there are women who do this.
 To deny this is to be dishonest.
 Honestly, I told a woman she was being pretty rude that exact same week and she began bad mouthing me at length telling people that I subjected her to inexcusable abuse and made some not so subtle references to my mental health.
 I basically just had to eat shit, because I’m open about my mental health I’m easily targeted by these type of people.
 ‘Oh that Robin, she probably did do the wrong thing, she’s crazy, poor you for being called in for being underhanded.’
 Guess who else is easy fodder for these types of people?
 Anyone perceived as lower on the food chain, anyone they can easily assign blame to because they’re viewed as less capable.
 Disabled women cop this frequently too.
 ‘Oh they can’t really do things for themselves, we’ll just railroad them.’
 ‘Oh you’re so good for helping those poor unfortunates out, how dare they want a say in how they’re treated and to have dignity, you’re so good, they’re so horrible.

 So is it really any wonder that this happens to WOC too?
 A group of people who have been portrayed in everything ranging from literature, to movies, to the media, as aggressive and volatile.
-Heck Ruby Hamad’s article got treated as aggressive and shameful by some.
+Heck Ruby Hamad’s article got treated as aggressive and shameful by some, and I won’t share links because I don’t want to give threatening statements oxygen.
 She didn’t write “all white women are always c-bombs and all WOC are always right” but people behaved as if she did.
 In fact she wrote:

 “We talk about toxic masculinity,” Ajayi warns, “but there is (also) toxicity in wielding femininity in this way.”
 Brown and black women know we are, as musician Miss Blanks writes, “imperfect victims”.
 That doesn’t mean we are always in the right but it does mean we know that against a white woman’s accusations, our perspectives will almost always go unheard either way.